MMBazel/SmallData-FireworksAI-Workshop/part-1-using-llms-101/Part1_UsingLLMs_README.md

 # Part 1: Connecting to Fireworks & Building a Model Comparison App

-## Task/Activity:
+## Objectives:
 In this part of the workshop, you will:
 - Connect to Fireworks AI's platform to access a list of hosted models.
-- Build a **Streamlit app** that allows users to compare different models from Fireworks via a dropdown menu.
+- Utilize a **Streamlit app** that allows users to compare different models from Fireworks via a dropdown menu.
 - Perform initial “vibe checks” by querying the selected models.

 ---